It’s all about hiring the right faculty from the start.

 K. RECORD KEEPING DURING A SEARCH

 The hiring authority or search committee is expected to maintain summary information about the search process, applicants and hires.
 Search committee members should consider maintaining the following information about a search:

 - Actual dated copies of announcements, advertising, and other solicitations for applications and nominations, including documentation of recruitment of women and minorities;

-- Applications, nominations, correspondence, evaluations, references, a record of verbal contacts with or about applicants or nominees and other application materials submitted by the candidates or requested by the search committee;
+- Nominations, correspondence, evaluations, references, a record of verbal contacts with or about applicants or nominees and other materials submitted by the candidates or requested by the search committee;

 - Minutes for all committee meetings;

 - Information on how search committees function, including the charge to the search committee; and